 But even the proletariat is only material for exploitation until it becomes not a class in itself but for itself.
 This consciousness is developed with the experience of the class and in its struggle for better conditions.
 Even here the party and leadership of the working class is needed.
 The peasants, the petit-bourgeois intellectuals and the lumpen proletariat can play no independent role.
 Where petit-bourgeois intellectuals and ex-Marxists organise the struggle on the basis of a peasant war, the level of consciousness, because of the nature of the struggle, can only be of a low character.
 If, nevertheless in Yugoslavia and China, the peasantry, the petit-bourgeoisie, and the lumpen proletariat organised in the armies of national and social liberation, could push aside rotted semi-feudal regimes, it is only because of the historical process that we have already explained in many of our documents.

-A mass of movement of the proletariat is entirely possible in these countries.
+A mass movement of the proletariat is entirely possible in these countries.
 The general strikes in Chile, Argentina and Uruguay in the recent period are proof of this.
 A revolutionary Marxist tendency must build with these perspectives, with the preparation of a mass insurrection as the climax of the movement in the cities.
-This could lead to the victory of the Socialist Revolution which under these conditions would rapidly spread to the whole of Latin America.
+This could lead to the victory of the socialist revolution which under these conditions would rapidly spread to the whole of Latin America.

 It is on the lessons of the Russian revolution that the cadres of the proletariat must be taught and developed, not to follow the examples of the Chinese, Cuban or Yugoslavian revolutions, but on the contrary that of Russia in 1917.
 The idea of Marx of the proletarian revolution in the cities, with the assistance of the peasant war in the rear; that must be the ideal for which they should work.
 The main task in these countries is to patiently explain the leading role of the proletariat in the struggle for workers’ power and socialism.

-It is on the lessons of the Russian Revolution that the cadres of the proletariat must be counter-posed to the capitalist state.
+It is not urban guerrillaism, but the mass force of the working class, armed and organised, which must be counter-posed to the capitalist state.
 As against military police dictatorship, the battering ram of the organised working class must be counter-posed.
 Once convinced of the necessity, the proletariat will acquire the necessary arms.
-The army, which is pitted against them, composed in the main of peasants, would split in the face of the mass movement and come over to the side of the Revolution.
+The army, which is pitted against them, composed in the main of peasants, would split in the face of the mass movement and come over to the side of the revolution.
 The peasant army could be won with the programme of the agrarian revolution and the national revolution against imperialism which is emblazoned on the banner of the proletariat.

 It is not in the tradition of Marxism to support a movement of peasant war separate and apart from the movement of the working class, which is decisive.
 The efforts and work of Marxists would be largely concentrated in the cities and among the proletariat.
 Always of course, under all conditions, the struggle of other oppressed classes must be supported by Marxists.